model-checking/verify-rust-std/doc/src/general-rules.md

 ## Committee Applications

-You can apply to be part of the committee by submitting a pull request that adds your github login name to the pull_request.toml file.
+You can apply to be part of the committee by submitting a pull request that adds your GitHub login name to the `pull_request.toml` file.

 For example, if your user login is @rahulku, add the login without @ to the committee member's list,
 ```